JanaHabachy/airflow-transaction-pipeline/README.md

 ## How to Run
 1. Start Airflow
-2. Place DAG in `/dags`
-3. Ensure `/data` directory exists
-4. Configure SMTP for email
-5. Trigger DAG or wait for schedule
+2. Trigger DAG or wait for schedule

 ## Author
 Jana Habachy